 Welcome to SPRING!

-SPRING signifies Spatial Planning for Regions in Growing Economies and is a two-year Master´s degree program that addresses current topics of spatial planning in developing and emerging countries.
-In lectures, for instance SPRING participants discuss the challenges of rapid urban growth, reflect on the conflict between environmental protection and economic development, develop concepts to improve transport systems or define strategies to cope with impacts of climate change.
-The first year of the SPRING program takes place at TU Dortmund University, followed by a second year at one of the five partnering universities in Ghana, Tanzania, The Philippines, Brazil or Chile (currently not available).
+SPRING stands for Spatial Planning for Regions in Growing Economies and is a two-year Master´s degree programme that addresses current topics of spatial planning in developing and emerging countries.
+In lectures, for instance, SPRING participants discuss the challenges of rapid urban growth, reflect on the conflict between environmental protection and economic development, define strategies to cope with impacts of climate change or develop concepts to improve transport systems.
+The first year of the SPRING programme takes place at TU Dortmund University, followed by a second year at one of the five partnering universities in Ghana, Tanzania, The Philippines, Brazil or Chile (currently not available).
 Language of instruction is English.
-The SPRING program awards a M.Sc.
+The SPRING programme awards a M.Sc.
 Degree in “Regional Development Planning and Management”.
-Both final documents, certificate and transcript, are jointly issued by TU Dortmund University and the respective partnering university of the second study year.
+Both final documents (certificate and transcript) are jointly issued by TU Dortmund University and the respective partnering university of the second year.

 Search & People Search

 The facilities of TU Dortmund University are spread over two campuses, the larger Campus North and the smaller Campus South.
 Additionally, some areas of the university are located in the adjacent "Technologiepark".Zum Lageplan